-To ensure that students and preceptors understand their rights to protected complaints and grievances, including ethics complaints.
+To ensure that students and preceptors understand their rights to protect complaints and grievances, including ethics complaints.

-The Nutrition & Dietetics Programs adhere to the School of Health and Rehabilitation Sciences for grievance procedures which are presented in the SHRS Graduate Student Handbook.
+The Dietitian Nutritionist Program adheres to the School of Health and Rehabilitation Sciences for grievance procedures which are presented in the SHRS Graduate Student Handbook.